jamesheald/COIN/README.md

 - "[Nonparametric Bayesian Mixture Models - release 2.1](http://www.stats.ox.ac.uk/~teh/software.html)" by Yee Whye Teh.
 Once downloaded, run make.m to compile the mex files.
 - "[Truncated Normal Generator](https://web.maths.unsw.edu.au/~zdravkobotev/)" by Zdravko Botev.

-Add each of the above packages to the search path using
+Add each package to MATLAB's search path using
 ```
 addpath(genpath('directory'))
 ```
-where 'directory' is the full path to the root folder of each package.
+where 'directory' is the full path to the root folder of the package.

 ## Running the model